Special metrics and scales in parabolic geometry: Contact Legendrean geometry

 \subsection{Examples}

 Given the strength of the constraints (\ref{cf_einstein}), one might be concerned that they are only satisfied for the flat model.
 After all, the Einstein equations in three dimensions imply constant curvature and one needs to look in four dimensions to find non-trivial solutions.
-Similarly, there are non-trivial solutions to (\ref{cf_einstein}) in five dimensions, i.e.~for $n=2$.
-As for the Einstein equations, good places to look are homogeneous structures.
+Indeed, looking ahead to the corresponding and more familiar equations (\ref{cf_einstein_CR}) in CR geometry, it turns out that there are no non-trivial solutions to (\ref{cf_einstein}) in three dimensions.
+Hence, we should look in five dimensions and good places to look are homogeneous structures.
 Fortunately, the homogeneous contact Legendrean structures (with isotropy) have been recently classified by Doubrov, Medvedev, and The~\cite{DMT}.
 Not only that, but their examples come equipped with a natural choice of contact form.
 We follow their notation in asserting that the following models (some of which depend on one or two parameters)

 provide non-trivial solutions of (\ref{cf_einstein}) with~$\lambda=0$.
 More interesting is a particular model of the form D.7.
 Specifically, we may take the contact form $\sigma\equiv du-p\,dx-q\,dy$ with